marianas-blue/proxy-gk/README.md

 # Proxy Server

-A proxy server for the product-gallery-summary repo.
+An adapted proxy server for rendering all relevant services on product page.

+Original repo found at: https://github.com/amazonians-110/andrew-component-proxy